 Minutes of a City Council Meeting

-Present: Mayor Robert Wynne, Rogers Badgett, Maureen Wynne, Steve Boss, Tim Fitz-Randolph
+Present: Mayor Robert Wynne, Rogers Badgett, Chris Johnson, Maureen Wynne, Steve Boss, Tim Fitz-Randolph

-Also present: City Attorney Nancy Watkins, Dr. Kent Boyum, Kathy Petersen
+Also present: Nancy Watkins, Dr. Kent Boyum, Kathy Petersen

 Mayor Wynne called the meeting to order.

-- Minutes—Fitz-Randolph moved, Wynne seconded, to approve minutes from a meeting held November 29, 2018, all ayes.
+- Minutes—Wynne moved, Fitz-Randolph seconded to approve minutes from a meeting held March 7, 2019, all ayes.

 Mayor Wynne adjourned the meeting.